v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

         eq = self.CreateEquation("...", "...")
         eq.Residual = ... self.F() ...

-A more complex example is given in the :ref:`tutorial14` example.
+A more complex example is given in the :ref:`tutorial14`.
 There, the external function concept is used to interpolate a set of values using the :py:class:`scipy.interpolate.interp1d` object.

 .. code-block:: python